 \subsection{Workloads and Experimental Setup}

-We evaluate \sstx under three workloads that cover both read-dominated ``simpler'' transactions and many-write more ``complex'' ones.
-Google-F1 and Facebook-TAO synthesize real-world applications and capture the former.
-They are one-shot and read-heavy.
+We evaluate \sstx under three workloads that cover both read-dominated ``simpler'' transactions and many-write more ``complex'' transactions.
+Google-F1 and Facebook-TAO synthesize real-world applications and capture the former: they are one-shot and read-heavy.
 TPC-C has multi-shot transactions and is write-intensive, capturing the latter.
 We also vary write fractions in Google-F1 to further explore the latter.
 Table~\ref{tbl:workload} shows the workload parameters.

 Google-F1 parameters were published in F1~\cite{shute2013f1} and Spanner~\cite{Corbett:osdi2012}.
 Facebook-TAO parameters were published in TAO~\cite{Bronson:atc2013}.
 TPC-C's New-Order, Payment, and Delivery are read-write transactions.
 Its Order-Status and Stock-Level are read-only.
-Janus's original implementation of TPC-C is one-shot, and we modified it to make Payment and Order-Status multi-shot, to demonstrate \sstx is compatible with multi-shot transactions and evaluate its performance beyond one-shot transactions (yet still relatively short).
+Janus's original implementation of TPC-C is one-shot, so we modified it to make Payment and Order-Status multi-shot, to demonstrate \sstx is compatible with multi-shot transactions and evaluate its performance beyond one-shot transactions (though they are still relatively short).

 \paragraph{Experimental setting.} We use Microsoft Azure~\cite{azure}.
 Each machine has $4$ CPUs ($8$ cores), $16\,\textrm{GB}$ memory, and a $1\,\textrm{Gbps}$ network interface.
 We use $8$ machines as servers and $16$--$32$ machines as clients that generate open-loop requests to saturate the servers.
 (The open-loop clients back off when the system is overloaded to mitigate queuing delays.)
-Google-F1 and Facebook-TAO have $1\,\textrm{M}$ keys with the popular keys randomly distributed to balance load.
+Google-F1 and Facebook-TAO have $1\,\textrm{M}$ keys, with the popular keys randomly distributed to balance load.
 We run $3$ trials for each test and $60$ seconds for each trial.
 Experiments are CPU-bound (i.e., handling network interrupts).